This collection has access restrictions. For details, please see the restrictions.

 This collection consists largely of the business correspondence and plantation records of Maunsel White and his son, Maunsell White, Jr.; documentation of their business interests is particularly strong from 1840 to 1875.
 Both Maunsel White and Maunsell White, Jr., used either a single or a double "l" when writing "Maunsell," making identification of some material difficult.
 It appears that the father was usually Maunsel and the son Maunsell.
 There is very little information regarding the Whites' family or personal lives.

-Forty six letters, 1805-1860, comprise a separate microfilm only series.
-These letters deal chiefly with Maunsell White's business affairs, economic conditions, current events, and political appointments.
-Included are a copy of letter from Maunsell White to Andrew Jackson and a letter from Zachary Taylor to White.
-Letters from Maunsell White to his son, while the latter attended the University of Virginia, contain advice and admonitions regarding proper behavior and attitudes, as well as family, business, and plantation news.Back to Top
+Forty six letters dated 1805 to 1860, available only on microfilm, pertain chiefly to Maunsell White's business affairs and include comments on economic conditions, current events, and political appointments.
+Correspondence includes a copy of letter from Maunsell White to Andrew Jackson and a letter from Zachary Taylor to White.
+Letters from Maunsell White to his son, while the latter attended the University of Virginia, contain advice and admonitions regarding proper behavior and attitudes and news of family, business, and plantations.Back to Top

 One folder of loose items, consisting chiefly of letters relating to business activities of Maunsel White and Maunsell White, Jr., and a letter book of Maunsel White, 1845-1850.
 See also Series 3, consisting of microfilm of additional correspondence.